Dental Basics: What Are Wisdom Teeth?

 Conditions and Disorders That Affect Wisdom Teeth

-Discomfort caused by the eruption or impaction of wisdom teeth, often leading to swelling and sensitivity.
+Discomfort caused by the eruption or impaction of wisdom teeth often leads to swelling and sensitivity.

 Bacterial infection around the wisdom tooth, typically due to gum irritation or trapped food, causes pain, swelling, and redness.